 Registered professional nurses who are recognized by the board to title and practice as an advanced practice nurse before December 31, 2003, and whose recognition is current and active, shall be issued an advanced practice registered nurse license and be exempt from the licensing requirements for advanced practice registered nurses contained in this act.
-JIM ERTLE

-022503 Second Read and Referred S Financial & Governmental S309 Organization, Veterans' Affairs & Elections Committee
+021703 S First Read S244 022503 Second Read and Referred S Financial & Governmental S309 Organization, Veterans' Affairs & Elections Committee period.

-SB 516 - This act allows members of the St. Louis Police Retirement System to purchase their deferred retirement option period.
 This would enable members who cease participation in the deferred retirement option plan (DROP) to make an election to purchase the creditable service for participation in the DROP.
 This would also allow members to receive their retirement benefit based on a higher average compensation and a higher benefit formula calculation.
 Upon the election, the member must pay for the employee contributions the member would have made for the entire DROP period purchased.
 CINDY KADLEC